alexwennerberg/gourami/README.md

 Run `cargo install --path .`

+### Configuration & getting started

 Configuration is done via [dotenv](https://github.com/dotenv-rs/dotenv).
-For development and testing, the `sample_env` file is good to get started -- copy it to `.env` in the same directory that you're running gourami.
+For development and testing, the `sample_env` file is good to get started for local testing -- copy it to `.env` in the same directory that you're running gourami.

 Run the local server with `gourami run`